AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Methods

 \subsubsection{Cross-modal Semantic Modeling}

 Leveraging the text-image reference prompt, the CSM module targets to encode sufficient cross-modal reference information as control signals for the diffusion process, \textit{i.e.}, consistent anomaly semantics from the text-image prompt.
 Specifically, the text-image reference prompt provides a visual anomaly descriptor $I_a$ and a textual anomaly descriptor $T_a$.
-Note that such text-image reference prompt only focuses on the contextual and descriptive information of the anomaly region, excluding the anomaly-unrelated information, such as background and materials.
+Note that such a text-image reference prompt only focuses on the contextual and descriptive information of the anomaly region, excluding the anomaly-unrelated information, such as background and materials.
 Such a pattern would allow greater flexibility in anomaly placement.
 In detail, \( I_a \) defines a specific anomaly pattern to provide a direct visual context reference, ensuring accurate visual control over the generated anomaly. \( T_a \) is created by combining an anomaly-specific keyword \( K \) with a template, providing semantic guidance to help the model generate samples that accurately reflect the designated anomaly type and attributes.
 The anomaly described in the \( T_a \) aligns with the anomaly region in the \( I_a \), while the background and other elements of \( I_a \) remain unconstrained.

 To capture effective cross-modal information from the text-image reference, a frozen VLM with cross-attention layers is utilized for its powerful multimodal integration ability.
-Thus, VLM-based CSM could integrate the reference image and text to obtain a unified semantic feature for the anomaly, called a cross-modal semantic feature, which serves as a prior for the following diffusion process.
+VLM-based CSM could integrate the reference image and text to obtain a cross-modal unified semantic feature, which serves as a prior for the following diffusion process.
 Natural needs arise from the anomaly-specific regions without losing fine-grained detail to generate realistic and contextually accurate anomalies, which motivates the introduction of the ASEA mechanism in the following section.